Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Diagonals of graph polynomials

-\begin{example} Let us work through an example of $\alpha$ and $\beta$ described above.
-Let $S=\{1,2,\ldots, 12\}$ and $k=8$.
-In the context where we will ultimately use \cref{prop:pruefer-bij}, $S$ will be the $h$-neighbourhood of a vertex $u$.
-For instance, the particular values of $S$ and $k$ could occur as in \cref{fig:prueffersetup}.
+As noted above, with $S$ interpreted as the specific $h$-neighbourhood of a vertex $u$ as illustrated in \cref{fig:prueffersetup}, the partitions must all have $1$ and $2$ in the same part and likewise for $11$ and $12$.
 The fact that half-edges $1$ and $2$ have the same incident vertex in the figure, and likewise for $11$ and $12$ has no effect on the maps $\alpha$ and $\beta$ but can occur in the context where we will use \cref{prop:pruefer-bij} and so is useful to illustrate in the example.

-The defect $d=2k-\abs{S}=4$ indicates that in the 16-regular completion of the graph, $u$ has 4 edges connecting it to the deleted vertex $v$.
+The defect $d=2k-\abs{S}=4$ indicates that in the 16-regular completion of the graph, $u$ has 4 edges connecting it to the deleted vertex $v$ as illustrated in \cref{fig:prueffersetup}.